bendory/self-referencial-number-puzzle/README.md

 	3064110 ints took 6 steps.
 	23184 ints took 7 steps.
 	3512208 ints got stuck in loops.
-	0000678 was a worst-case recursion which took 7 steps.
+	0000678 was a worst-case iteration which took 7 steps.
 	Canonical: [3022003 3103003]

 ### 8 Digits